 My grandfather’s generation, the WWII generation, held stoic silence as a key to happiness.
 They didn’t speak of the events of their lives for the simple reason that they didn’t want to relive the horrors visited upon them.
 The characterization of this generation is that its members learned to forget more life than subsequent generations will ever know.
 If that’s true, we could add that they know, perhaps better than we do, that sometimes forgetting is a key to a sound mind.

 Others would tell you that the WWII generation exhibited a degree of humility that has been lost on subsequent generations.
-The final attribute that I’ve heard attributed to those that don’t speak of their lives is that this habit was simply ingrained in them by the generation before them.
-To the WWII generation, talking about the pressing matters of their lives equates to complaining about them, and that it’s self-indulgent to do so.
+The final attribute that I’ve heard attributed to those who don’t speak of their lives is that the generation before them told them not to speak of their concerns so often that it was ingrained.
+To the WWII generation, talking about the pressing matters of their lives equates to complaining about them, and they believe it’s self-indulgent to do so.